pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 We use `pulumi.Output.concat` instead of standard Python string concatenation because `bucket.name` is a Pulumi Output&mdash;a value that isn't known until after a resource has been created.
 For more information on Pulumi Inputs and Outputs, reference [Inputs and Outputs](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/) in the Pulumi docs.

-Now we can export the value as a stack export, which will allow us to view its value after our Pulumi program runs and our infrastructure has been provisioned:
+Now we can export the value as a stack output, which will allow us to view its value from outside of our Pulumi program via the command line.

+Add the following to your `__main__.py`:

 ```python
 pulumi.export("static_site_url", static_site_url)